department-of-veterans-affairs/vagov-content/pages/disability/about-dbqs/dbq-forms.md

 <div class="va-introtext">

 Disability benefits questionnaires (DBQs) are forms that help us give you the right disability compensation for your condition.
 To find the DBQ form to fit your needs, click on the condition type that best describes the type of condition or symptom you're claiming.
-Then download the form and email or bring it in person to the health care provider who will be completing your claim exam.
+Then download the form and email, or bring it in person to the health care provider who will be completing your exam.

 </div>